openrobotics/osra-policies-and-procedures/infrastructure_project_charter.md

 ### ARTICLE 5.
 Project Leader

-1. The Project Leader shall have administrative access to all GitHub organisations, GitHub repositories, and repositories at other online services used by or provided by the Project.
+1. The Project Leader shall have administrative access to all repositories and repositories at other online services used by or provided by the Project.

 1. The Project Leader shall have administrative access to all online services utilised by or provided by the Project.